AmasaDelano/dungeon-land/markdown/06_05_Paladin.md

 ---

-Your +1 forward applies to anything you do based on your knowledge of the spell’s effects: defying it, defending against it, using it to your advantage, etc.
+Your +1 forward applies to anything you do based on your knowledge of the spell's effects: defying it, defending against it, using it to your advantage, etc.

 ### Holy Smite